parody/flock/README.md

 (then number can be changed by running `make run num=10`) and balance them on the cluster made up by those 4 nodes.

-For calling those processes you can run `make run` which will call the local and remote processes and tell where they are running.
+For calling those processes you can run `make call` which will call the local and remote processes and tell where they are running.

 And example output for `num=10` is: